Postgraduate Course: Introduction to Service Design (fusion on-site) (EFIE11100)

 Students will receive feedback at various points during the course:

-- During personal tutorials and group presentations (formative feedback);
+- During intensive days and group presentations (formative feedback);

 - By written feedback on their individual reflective essay, and their group work (summative feedback).